 Te Uru Waitakere Contemporary Gallery is based in Titirangi at the gateway to the Waitakere Ranges, Manukau Harbour and West Coast beaches.
 The area is also renowned for its lively creative scene.
 So there’s plenty to do while you’re in the area, whether it’s an afternoon drive, a daytrip or a weekend stay.

-For more information on local businesses throughout Titirangi, visit www.titirangilocal.co.nz.
+For more information on local life and businesses throughout Titirangi, visit www.fringemedia.co.nz.

 ART OUT WEST

 Home to some of New Zealand’s most vibrant arts communities, West Auckand is full of opportunities to view and experience a range of creative expressions.
 Don’t miss the monthly Titirangi Market on the last Sunday of each month for a diverse range of arts, crafts, tasty treats and live music.
 After you’ve explored the Lopdell Precinct and Titirangi, the McCahon House Museum and Artists’ Residency is a short downhill trip to the east just before French Bay, which inspired many works by Colin McCahon with its south-facing views of the Manukau Harbour.
 In late summer, Titirangi is home to the annual Titirangi Festival of Music and spring is the time for the Going West Books and Writers Festival.